Peach + Serrano Margaritas

 Makes about 1.5 cups, enough for about 16 cocktails.

-- 1 C pitted and chopped peaches, skin on
+1 cup pitted and chopped peaches, skin on

-- Combine the peaches and peppers in a bowl.
-Pulverize to release some of the juices.
+Combine the peaches and peppers in a bowl.
+Pulverize with a muddler to release some of the juices.

-- Strain out the solid chunks and store, refrigerated, up to 1 week.
+Strain out the solid chunks and store, refrigerated, up to one week.